“I just want to use it; I don’t want to know how it works.” – Unknown

 At the Library of Congress, we encourage people to add descriptions to photo files as a good archival practice.
 And we hope that camera manufactures will implement this feature soon so that all photo takers can easily add descriptions to their photos.
 As consumers and institutions accumulate photos and pass them along to others, those who receive the photos will appreciate the embedded information.

-Modern digital cameras are amazing and getting better all the time.
+Modern digital cameras get better all the time.
 I took this photo of the river near my house using my smart phone.
 It took just a few moments of poking and tapping at the screen controls to zoom, adjust the lighting, focus and shoot.
 And the photo is as good as anything I’ve taken on my “good” camera.

 Using this photo, I’d like to conduct an experiment with you.
 I used photo-editing software to embed Library of Congress attribution information into the photo.
 But I also embedded in the “Description” field a quote from Benjamin Franklin.
 Please download the photo and let me know:

 1) if you can see the quote